How a Lack of Available Business Services Impacts the Cannabis Industry

 Federal prohibition continues to be a barrier for cannabis businesses and discourages many providers from working with the cannabis industry out of fear of federal prosecution.
 Only legalization at the federal level will fully remove this barrier to the cannabis industry.

-However, the Clarifying Law Around Insurance of Marijuana (CLAIM) Act and the Secure and Fair Enforcement (SAFE) Banking Act were introduced to congress with the goal of providing protections for companies that work with cannabis businesses to provide insurance and banking services until nationwide legalization becomes a reality.
+However, the Clarifying Law Around Insurance of Marijuana (CLAIM) Act and the Secure and Fair Enforcement (SAFE) Banking Act were introduced to Congress with the goal of providing protections for companies that work with cannabis businesses to provide insurance and banking services until nationwide legalization becomes a reality.
 If these two bills pass, availability of these types of business services will be free to catch up with rising needs.

 First published in its original form on canngenins.com